Increasing Customer Loyalty at Your Restaurant With Mobile Marketing

 And you like to make customers feel welcome as soon as they walk through your door.

-For example: The Starbucks customer loyalty app uses mobile marketing to send their customers notifications on opportunities to score double the “stars” on their purchase.
+For example: The Starbucks customer loyalty app uses mobile marketing and gamification techniques to send their customers notifications on opportunities to score double the “stars” on their purchase.
 And when Starbucks experiences slower traffic from 2:00–4:00 pm, they create a 2 for 1 drinks promotion and send app users a notification, encouraging them to visit a Starbucks and bring a friend.

 But we know that a lot of restaurants can’t afford to pay for expensive app development.
-Thankfully this isn’t your only answer – many companies offer an affordable option, which involves “white labeling” – a templated app solution that allows you to re-skin a ready-made app with your restaurant’s brand, rewards, and messaging.
+Thankfully this isn’t your only answer – many companies offer an affordable option, which involves “white labeling” – a templated restaurant app solution that allows you to re-skin a ready-made app with your restaurant’s brand, rewards, and messaging.